Code-4-Community/learning-resources/docs/lesson-plans/week-5.md

 ### Types of Tests

-As I'm sure you can tell from the name, testing is the method used to help prove that your code works in the way that it is expected to.
+As I'm sure you can tell from the name, testing is the method used to help prove that your code works the way you expect it to.
 If you haven't encountered tests before, whether that's because you're new to development or just never thought that tests were important enough to spend time on, just know that they're extremely important in helping you diagnose issues in your code (if you write meaningful tests) before releases or after making significant changes.
 For smaller projects, they have less of an impact, even if they're still helpful.
 As your project grows, however, and as